 As mentioned before, it isn’t just the chlorine in the water which makes your tan fade – it’s also the submersion of the skin in the water itself.

-- Instant tanning results: Our airy tanning mousse enhances your natural skin tone to mimic results from the sun
+- DEEP SUNLESS TANNING - Lightweight, airy tanning mousse enhances your natural skin tone to mimic results from the sun.

 - Bondi Sands Self Tanning Foam is a lightweight, tanner that’s simple to apply and gives a flawless finish, every time.
 Simply smooth on the weightless self tanning foam for an even, streak-free, bronzed tan.